airwick989/airwick989/README.md

 -->

 ### A bit about Me
 Hi, I'm Ridwan Hossain.
-I'm a full-stack software developer 🚀 with a passion for web programming 🌎 and a strong interest in data analysis and algorithms 📊.
+I'm a full-stack software developer 🚀 with a passion for web programming 🌎 and a strong interest in data analysis and automating software processes 📊.
-I'm currently a 4th-year software engineering student @OTU (Ontario Tech University) 👨‍🎓, where I am also a Software Research and Development Technician 👨‍💻 working on projects in collaboration with IBM and the National Research Council of Canada (for more details on these, check out my LinkedIn linked under **Lets connect!**).
+I'm currently a 4th-year software engineering student @OTU (Ontario Tech University) 👨‍🎓, where I am also a Software Research and Development Technician 👨‍💻.
+I've worked on projects in collaboration with IBM, the National Research Council of Canada, and Team Eagle Ltd. Airfield Operations (for more details on these, check out my LinkedIn linked under **Lets connect!**).

 I possess thorough technical experience across numerous key projects focused in full-stack web development, mobile development, DevOps engineering, cloud computing, software engineering, and real-time embedded software.
 Tasks included fulfilling an array of use cases, surveying critical parameters, and working within crucial constraints to meet project expectations ✅.